nest/nestml/doc/syntax.md

 All remaining physical units are called derived units.
 Theoretically, any physical unit can be expressed as a combination of these seven units.
-In order to support convenience in modeling, NESTML provides following derived units as built-in data types:
+In order to ease modeling, NESTML provides following derived units as built-in data types:

 | | | | |